Legal status of same-sex marriage: United States

-On 26 June 2015, the US Supreme Court ruled that same-sex marriage is a constitutional right under the 14th Amendment to the Constitution, thereby making same-sex marriage legal throughout the United States.
+On 26 June 2015, the U.S. Supreme Court ruled that same-sex marriage is a constitutional right under the 14th Amendment to the Constitution, thereby making same-sex marriage legal throughout the United States.

-Prior to 26 June 2015, same-sex marriages were legal in the District of Columbia, Guam, and thirty-six states.
+Before 26 June 2015, same-sex marriage was legal in the District of Columbia, Guam, and thirty-six states.

-In 2005, California became the first state to pass a bill authorizing same-sex marriages without a court order, but this bill was vetoed by Governor Arnold Schwarzenegger.
-In 2008, the Supreme Court of California overturned a 2000 law banning same-sex marriages.
-The legal effect of the court ruling was curtailed by another voter initiative called Proposition 8 later that year.
+In 2005, California became the first state to pass a bill authorizing same-sex marriages without a court order, but the bill was vetoed by Governor Arnold Schwarzenegger.
+In 2008, the Supreme Court of California overturned a 2000 law that banned same-sex marriage.
+The legal effect of the court ruling was curtailed by another voter initiative, Proposition 8, later that year.
 Proposition 8 was upheld by the California Supreme Court in 2009, holding that same-sex couples have all the rights of heterosexual couples, except the right to the "designation" of marriage.
-On 26 June 2013, the Supreme Court ruled in Hollingsworth v.
-Perry that Proposition 8 was unconstitutional, allowing same-sex marriages to resume in California.
+On 26 June 2013, the U.S. Supreme Court ruled, in Hollingsworth v.
+Perry, that Proposition 8 was unconstitutional, allowing same-sex marriage to resume in California.